aramis-lab/clinica/docs/Pipelines/PET_Introduction.md

 - `cerebellumPons`:  6 mm eroded version of the cerebellum + pons regions

+- `pons2`:  new in clinica `v0.4`

+- `cerebellumPons2`: new in clinica `v0.4`

+In clinica `v0.4` two new versions of these masks has been introduced: `pons2` and `cerebellumPons2`.
+Indeed we wanted to improve the reference regions maks to fit more the [MNI152NLin2009cSym template](https://bids-specification.readthedocs.io/en/stable/99-appendices/08-coordinate-systems.html#template-based-coordinate-systems) used in linear processing pipelines.
+The new masks still come from the [Pick atlas](https://www.nitrc.org/projects/wfu_pickatlas) but with a different processing: we decided to first truncate the mask using SPM12 tissue probablity maps to remove voxels overlapping with regions outside the brain (bone, csf, bachground...).
+Then we eroded the mask using scipy [`binary_erosion`](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.ndimage.morphology.binary_erosion.html) with 3 iterations.

 ## Tutorial: How to add new SUVR reference regions to Clinica?

 It is possible to run the [`pet-surface`](../PET_Surface) and [`pet-volume`](../PET_Volume) pipelines using a custom reference region.